 The dropshipping business model enables you to build a brand and earn revenue without ever needing to manufacture, store, or ship anything to your customers.
 You connect with suppliers who will send the products directly to your end customer, and the customer never knows it came from somewhere else.
 Thanks to automation, a customer can place an order and it gets sent directly to the vendor for fulfillment.

 You earn a profit because you charge your customers more than what you pay the vendor.
 Because you don’t have the cost of manufacturing, warehousing, and fulfillment, you don’t have a lot of start-up capital.

 However, because you don’t have control over those factors of your business, you also don’t have a lot of room in your profit margins.
 Without sales volume, you may struggle.
 The most successful dropshipping businesses are built on a solid brand.

 Shopify is a hosted ecommerce platform that makes it easy for anyone to build an online store.
 It requires no knowledge of coding or technology to build a fully functional store, regardless of which business model you choose.
 It can even be used in brick-and-mortar stores with point-of-sale support.
 When you sign up for an account, you can try Shopify free for 14 days, no credit card required, so you can test it out for yourself before you commit to it.

 How To Dropship On Shopify

+Shopify is a leading ecommerce platform for online business owners.
 Shopify is one of the best platforms to use when you start a dropshipping business.
 Why?
 It’s user friendly and supports the largest variety of dropship supplier integrations.
 That makes it easy to get the products you’re looking for from top-quality dropship suppliers.
 But that’s the easy part.
 Whether you start a dropshipping business on Shopify or another platform, you’ve got a lot of work to do.